 Evaluation of the Mental Health Emergency Care - Rural Access Project

-The Mental Health Emergency Care - Rural Access Project (MHEC - RAP) is designed to improve the quality and responsiveness of metal health emergency services in the Greater Western Area Health Service (GWAHS).
+The Mental Health Emergency Care - Rural Access Project (MHEC - RAP) is designed to improve the quality and responsiveness of metal health emergency services in the Western NSW LHD and Far West LHD.
 It is intended to improve access to services and safety in the assessment and treatment of clients and to improve coordination of services provided by health, police and ambulance.

 Specifically, the evaluation will address the following questions:

-1. What is the MHEC-RAP model and how does it develop to meet mental health emergency care needs, so as to address and improve access, safety, and service coordination in rural and remote locations?
+1. What is the MHEC-RAP model and how does it meet mental health emergency care needs, in the context of improving access, safety, and service coordination in rural and remote locations?

 2. Do the activities of the MHEC-RAP team lead to changes in (either or both) the patient journey and provider decisions about care?
 The patient journey describes the identification, assessment, transport and care for particular/ typical mental health patients.